hraberg/akeem/README.md

 It's worth noting that John Aycock in his
-[A Brief History of Just-In-Time](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.97.3985&rep=rep1&type=pdf) don't consider template based compilers to be proper JIT compilers:
+[A Brief History of Just-In-Time](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.97.3985&rep=rep1&type=pdf) doesn't consider template based compilers to be proper JIT compilers:

 > As just described, template-based systems arguably do not fit our
 > description of JIT compilers, since there would appear to be no